-On May 10, 2016, the Company entered into an agreement to sell an undivided 60% interest in its Electrum property located in NW British Columbia in consideration for 1,000,000 common shares of the purchaser and a payment of \$500,000 cash.
+The Company entered into an agreement to sell an undivided 60% interest in its Electrum and Slippery Willow properties located in NW British Columbia in consideration for 1,000,000 common shares of the purchaser and a payment of \$500,000 cash.
 The purchaser has also agreed to invest \$250,000 into American Creek pursuant to a private placement at a price of the greater of \$0.08 per share or the discounted market price as defined by Exchange policy.
-A 60/40 joint venture will be formed and the purchaser will be operator of the project.
+A 60/40 joint venture was formed and the purchaser is operator of the project.

-On May 20, 2016, the Company also entered into an agreement to sell an undivided 31% interest in its Treaty Creek property in consideration for 500,000 common shares of the purchaser.
+The Company also entered into an agreement to sell an undivided 31% interest in its Treaty Creek property in consideration for 500,000 common shares of the purchaser.
 The purchaser has agreed to complete a minimum of \$1,000,000 in exploration expenditures on the Treaty Creek property during 2016.
 A joint venture has been formed with the purchaser who will hold a 60% interest in the Treaty Creek Property and American Creek and Teuton Resources Corp. will hold a 20% interest in the joint venture.
 The Company's remaining 20% interest is fully carried during the exploration period until a production notice is given.
 Thereafter, each will be responsible for 20% of the costs under and subject to the terms of the joint venture.